mlr3mbo: Bayesian Optimization in R: Hyperparameter Optimization

 \subsection{AutoML and CASH}

-Combined algorithm selection and hyperparameter optimization (CASH) treats the selection of the learning algorithm and the optimization of its hyperparameters as one single optimization problem.
-CASH underpins most AutoML frameworks\cite{thornton2013,feurer2022} that consider entire ML pipelines, and include steps such as data preprocessing, ML algorithm selection, and hyperparameter tuning.
+Combined algorithm selection and hyperparameter optimization (CASH) treats the selection of the learning algorithm and the optimization of its hyperparameters as a single optimization problem.
+CASH underpins most AutoML frameworks\cite{thornton2013,feurer2022} that consider entire ML pipelines, which include data preprocessing, ML algorithm selection, and hyperparameter tuning.
 The corresponding search spaces are often large and contain complex mixed-space structures, including hierarchical dependencies.

 We demonstrate the construction of a simple AutoML system using the \texttt{mlr3pipelines} \cite{binder2021} package.
 The system consists of three learning algorithms: LightGBM, SVM, and logistic regression.
 These algorithms have different capabilities for handling missing data and categorical features.
 Consequently, we add algorithm-specific preprocessing steps to encode categorical features and impute missing data if needed.
 The preprocessing steps and learners are combined into a graph structure that branches into the different algorithms.
 Figure~\ref{fig:graph} illustrates the graph structure of our example AutoML system.